NASSCOM CoE Launches Healthcare Innovation Challenge 2.0 | ExBulletin

 NASSCOM CoE Launches Healthcare Innovation Challenge 2.0

-New Delhi [India], July 10 (ANI / NewsVoir): NASSCOM Center of Excellence CoE’s own initiative-IoT AI-MeitY initiative with state government launches today’s Healthcare Innovation Challenge (HIC) after the successful first edition of the Healthcare Innovation Challenge (HIC) We will work on HIC) 2.0.

-Our unique initiative aims to address the challenges faced by healthcare providers when adopting digital technology.
-Use case sponsors include several HIC2 hospitals and some new hospitals that are trying to work with CoE for digital transformation.
+The NASSCOM Center of Excellence (CoE) has launched the Healthcare Innovation Challenge (HIC) 2.0.
+This initiative aims to address the challenges faced by healthcare providers in adopting digital technology.
+Use case sponsors include several HIC # 2 hospitals and several new hospitals seeking to work with CoE for digital transformation.

-The event was attended by key figures such as AHPI Director Girdhar Gyani, GE Healthcare India Vice President of Digital Engineering Girish Raghavan, SUM Institute of Medical Science Director Dr. Jayshankar Das, and Sanofi Director Kavita Lamlor. ..
-Debashish Roy, Head of Digital and Strategic Initiatives, Abbott, Dr Anil Kukreja, Vice President-Medical and Regulatory, Astra Zeneca, Manu Gupta, Vice President-IT, Cadila Pharma, Ashutosh Inamdar, Senior General Manager-Strategy, Lupin, Ishaq Quadri, Vice President of HIMSS India Branch, Chandra Mouli CIO, Sankara Nethralaya, JP Dwivedi, CIO, Rajiv Gandhi Cancer Institute, Manish Kumar Rai, Head IT, Zydus Hospitals, Sreeni Venugopal, Group Chief Information Officer, KIMS Health, Dr Vasanth Venugopal, Consultant Radiologist, Chief Information Officer of Mahajan Imaging.
+The event was attended by key figures such as AHPI Director Girdhar Gyani, GE Healthcare India Digital Engineering Vice President Girish Raghavan, SUM Institute of Medical Science Director Dr. Jayshankar Das, and Sanofi Director Kavita Lamlor. ..
+Debashish Roy, Head of Digital and Strategic Initiatives, Abbott, Dr Anil Kukreja, Vice President-Medical and Regulatory, Astra Zeneca, Manu Gupta, Vice President-IT, Cadila Pharma, Ashutosh Inamdar, Senior General Manager-Strategy, Lupin, Ishaq Quadri, Vice President of HIMSS India Branch, Chandra Mouli CIO, Sankara Nethralaya, JP Dwivedi, CIO, Rajiv Gandhi Cancer Institute, Manish Kumar Rai, Head IT, Zydus Hospitals, Sreeni Venugopal, Group Chief Information Officer, KIMS Health, Dr Vasanth Venugopal , Consultant Radiologist and Chief Imaging Research Officer, Mahajan Imaging.

-NASSCOM Center of Excellence-IoTAI is the largest collaborative innovation platform in new robot technology for IoT, analytics, AI / ML, AR / VR and digital transformation.
-The main purpose of the CoE is to enable Indian Deep-Tech Startups companies to leverage cutting-edge technology to build market-ready products.

-Through its startup program, CoE aims to develop talented people in the industry by facilitating incubation, financing, acceleration, industry connectivity and mentoring in the entrepreneurial ecosystem.
-NASSCOM CoE was founded in July 2016 as part of MeitY’s Digital Indie Initiative with the goal of supporting innovative start-ups with emerging technologies.
-NASSCOM CoE-IoT has centers in Bangalore, Gurgaon and Gandina Garbisag.

 Sources